 Deliver Toys to Underprivileged Kids

-Food isn’t the only thing people in need lack.
+Food isn’t the only thing people often lack.
 Add joy to an underprivileged child’s Christmas by helping deliver toys through nonprofits like Toys for Tots.

 Write a Letter to a Soldier

-“Make it a family event, and have everyone write a letter to a soldier this season,” said Perez.
+“Make it a family event, and have everyone write a letter to a soldier this season,” Perez said.

 If you’re not in a writing mood, you can find other ways to help troops for free.
-For instance, send an old smartphone to Operation Gratitude’s cellphone recycling program.
-If you donate DVDs, clothes or other items on the Operation Gratitude wish list, you can get a tax deduction.
+If you donate DVDs, clothes or other items on the Operation Gratitude wish list, you might be able to get a tax deduction.

 Organize a Donation Drive

-You don’t have to have extra funds to gather them.
+You don’t have to have extra money of your own to give back to your community.
 You or your child can start a Cents for Service drive at work or school, where people donate what they can.
 A mere $15 pays for an Operation Gratitude care package for a soldier overseas.
 The organization will even show you how to get started with downloadable flyers and information.

 Become an Advocate for a Child

-If you’re up for a volunteer effort that’s more involved but offers more impactful rewards, become a court-appointed special advocate.
-CASAs work on behalf of neglected or abused children, getting to know them and their parents and teachers, in order to advocate for them in court.
+If you’re up for a volunteer effort that’s more hands-on but offers more impactful rewards, become a court-appointed special advocate.
+CASA volunteers work on behalf of neglected or abused children, getting to know them and their parents and teachers, in order to advocate for them in court.

-As a CASA, you are trained and then appointed to a case by a judge.
+As a volunteer of CASA, you’re trained and then appointed to a case by a judge.
 You get to know the needs of the child for whom you’re advocating and facilitate change.

 Deliver Clean Water to a Third-World Country

-For many people around the world, clean water is a luxury.
+For many people around the world, clean water is a luxury and the cost of water is high.
 That’s why former pro surfer Jon Rose started Waves for Water in 2009.
 Become a Clean Water Courier by sticking a few small filters in your luggage and transporting them to an area near where you’re vacationing.
 And you don’t have to travel to deep, dark jungles to help.

-Waves for Water has helped people get clean water in vacation spots like Hawaii and Fiji.
-They’ll even help you create an online fundraising campaign to buy filters, which cost $50 each.
+Waves for Water has helped people get clean water in countries like Sierra Leone, Indonesia, Nicaragua, Haiti and Brazil.
+They’ll even help you create an online fundraising campaign to buy filters, which cost $35 each.
 One filter can give 100 people clean drinking water for five years.

-“Whether it’s writing, web development, social media and more, if you want to use your skills to help a nonprofit organization, use Catchafire to find an opportunity that matches your skill set,” said Perez.
+“Whether it’s writing, web development, social media and more, if you want to use your skills to help a nonprofit organization, use Catchafire to find an opportunity that matches your skill set,” Perez said.

-Catchafire was started by Rachael Chong, an investment banker who participated in an annual event with her company during which she and her peers helped build houses for the needy.
-After the experience, she quit her job and started the organization.
+Catchafire was started by Rachael Chong, an investment banker who volunteered regularly at charitable events and wanted to use her professional skills more to help out those in need.
 Her mission is to maximize people’s charitable efforts.
-Volunteers can feel good about doing what they do best to help others.
+At Catchafire, volunteers can feel good about doing what they do best to help others.
 And people in need get professional-level help.

-Your donation could help someone with sickle cell disease, which affects over 70,000 people in need of frequent transfusions.
+Your donation could help someone with sickle cell disease, which affects 90,000 to 100,000 people.
 A car accident victim might need 100 pints of blood for a full recovery.
 Visit your local blood bank to learn more and find out if you’re a strong candidate.

 Donate Recyclable Materials